 Is Workers’ Compensation a Right for All Employees in Massachusetts?

 A recent article from the Shoreline Times is important because it mentions a company that is not properly assisting its employees.
 It describes protests by the New England Regional Council of Carpenters on May 24th at a work site when three contractors were cited for labor violations.
 While the protests occurred in Connecticut, one of the companies was located in Massachusetts.
 The protests were in response to an announcement by the Department of Labor that it had issued stop work orders to three contractors.
 The most relevant part of the article is that the Department of Labor issued an order because the Massachusetts company did not have workers’ compensation or unemployment insurance coverage for their employees.
-When a company is issued a stop work order, they are unable to reopen their business until they present evidence that they have corrected the problems that led to the issuance of the order.
+When a company is issued a stop work order, they are unable to reopen their business until they present evidence that they have corrected the problems that led to the issuance of the order., according to our Boston workers’ compensation lawyers.

 While Labor Commissioner Sharon Palmer describes the problem of not having these types of benefits in Connecticut, her point is equally valid for Massachusetts or any other state.
 She correctly states that these companies are not doing their duty toward the state because they are not providing a proper working environment to which every employee is entitled.
 She also rightly mentions that the companies are taking advantage of their employees by not ensuring proper protections in case of work accidents.